Kaleidoscopic Constellations

-Family & Systemic Constellations is a modality founded and developed by Burt Hellinger, weaving together indigenous understandings of ancestral healing, family systems therapy, and Rupert Sheldrake’s “morphic field.”
+This work is inspired by Family & Systemic Constellations, a modality founded and developed by Burt Hellinger, weaving together indigenous understandings of ancestral healing, family systems therapy, and Rupert Sheldrake’s “morphic field.”
 It can be applied in one-on-one or group sessions with a trained facilitator.

 Why Constellations & How Does it Work?

-An individual comes to Constellations work with an issue or challenge they want to address - be it related to family, work, their personal health, or some other aspect of their life.
+An individual comes to Constellations work with an issue or challenge they want to address - related to family, work, their personal health, or some other aspect of their life.
+Often these issues emerge out of unconscious loyalty to old patterns – we enact a present conflict that actually originates in an earlier source in our family system and ancestral lineages.
 Other members of the group represent various aspects/roles, creating a map of the system - a constellation.
 The person has the experience of seeing their system mapped ‘on the ground’ and hearing the information that comes through these representatives.

 Offerings